-- Aerobic exercise.
 Aerobic exercise has many benefits including improving your endurance, cardiovascular (heart) health, and emotional well-being.
 There are a variety of possible exercises that can meet most people’s physical limitations, with walking, cycling, chair exercises, and wheelchair pushing being a few.

-- Resistance training.
 Working with weights, bands, and exercise machines can help strengthen your muscles—including ones associated with your spinal cord injury.

-- Stretching exercises.
 Stretching exercises are vital to remaining flexible, which could help with your posture, balance, and day-to-day activities like dressing.

 How to Stay Motivated